-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
-This matter were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matter

-Valuation of investments (note 9)

-The valuation of investments is a highly subjective accounting estimate where there is an inherent risk of management override arising from the investment valuations being prepared by the Investment Manager, who is remunerated based on the net asset value of the Company.

-100% of the underlying investment portfolio is represented by unquoted equity and mezzanine loan investments.
-94% of the investments are valued using discounted cash flow models prepared by the Investment Manager with the remaining 6% valued at cost.

-How our audit addressed the matter

-In respect of the equity investments valued using discounted cash flow models, we performed the following specific procedures:

-- > Used spreadsheet analysis tools to assess the integrity of the valuation models and track changes to inputs or structure; - > Agreed electricity price forecasts to independent reports; - > We analysed changes in significant assumptions compared with assumptions audited in previous periods and vouched these to independent evidence; - Challenged the appropriateness of the selection and application of key assumptions in the model including the discount factor, inflation, power prices and energy yield life by benchmarking to available industry data and consulting with our internal valuations specialists; - > Considered the accuracy of forecasting by comparing previous forecasts to actual results.

-For mezzanine loan investments we performed the following:
+Key audit matter How our audit addressed the key audit matter Valuation of investments (Note 9): In respect of the equity investments valued using discounted cash flow models, we performed the following specific procedures: There is a high level of judgement and estimation uncertainty involved in determining the unquoted investment valuations.
+The risk is heightened as the Investment Manager is responsible for valuing the investments for the financial statements, and the investment management fee is based upon that calculation.
+Challenged the appropriateness of the selection and application of key assumptions in the model including the discount factor, inflation, power prices and energy yield life by benchmarking to available industry data or consulting with our internal valuations specialists; We analysed changes in significant assumptions compared with valuation models audited in previous periods and vouched these to a mixture of independent and specialist internal sources; Agreed power price forecasts to independent reports; Used computer assisted auditing techniques ("CAATs") and spreadsheet analysis tools to assess the integrity of the valuation models and track changes to inputs or structure; Considered the accuracy of forecasting by comparing previous forecasts to actual results.
+For mezzanine loan investments we performed the following: Considered the carrying value of the loan with regard to the "unit of account" concept.

-- $\,>\,\,$ Vouched to loan agreements and verified the terms of the loan; - > Considered wider economic and commercial factors that, in our opinion could impact on the recoverability and fair value of the loan; - > Considered the carrying value of the loan with regard to the "unit of account" concept.

-For the one investment valued at cost we performed the following:

-- > Considered the appropriateness of this methodology by reviewing the operational performance of the Company to determine whether this is an approximation of fair value; - > Challenged the Investment Manager on the need for impairment.

 For each of the key assumptions in the valuation models, we considered the appropriateness of the assumption and whether alternative reasonable assumptions could have been applied.
 We considered each assumption in isolation as well as in conjunction with other assumptions and the valuation as a whole.
 Where appropriate, we sensitised the valuations where other reasonable alternative assumptions could have been applied.
 We also considered the completeness and clarity of disclosures regarding the range of reasonable alternative assumptions in the financial statements.